-How big is the rental trailer
+How big is the U-Pack trailer?

 How much will the rental trailer hold?

-How much weight can it hold?
+How much weight can the trailer hold?

 Where can I park the rental trailer?